kyleboehlen/pdphero/README.md

 - npm

 <br/>
-Start by cloning into the repository
+Create an ssh key (remember to copy it to root) and add it to bitbucket to clone the repo

-`cd /var/www/html && git clone https://github.com/kyleboehlen/pdphero`
+`cd /var/www/html && git clone git@bitbucket.org:pdphero/pdphero.git`

 <br/>
 Install the required depdendencies